-LEVEL 3 BLOW-UP
+LEVEL 3

-With no alert in place, it is recommended that FBANs and other technical specialists learn more about BUFEs.
+It is recommended that FBANs and other technical specialists learn more about BUFEs.
 Operations at Level 3 require use of the BUFO2 model to assess the potential for a BUFE during an on-going fire.
-This https://highfirerisk.com.au/hpf/ requires a series of data feeds specified in the model.
+This requires a series of data feeds specified in the model.
 It is suggested that FBANs should skill-up on using the BUFO2 model.

-FIRE OUTLOOK
+BLOW-UP FIRE OUTLOOK